awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-neptune-dbsubnetgroup.md

 # AWS::Neptune::DBSubnetGroup<a name="aws-resource-neptune-dbsubnetgroup"></a>

-The AWS::Neptune::DBSubnetGroup type creates a Neptune DB subnet group\.
-Subnet groups must contain at least two subnets in two different Availability Zones in the same region\.
+The `AWS::Neptune::DBSubnetGroup` type creates an Amazon Neptune DB subnet group\.
+Subnet groups must contain at least two subnets in two different Availability Zones in the same AWS Region\.

 **Topics**
 + [Syntax](#aws-resource-neptune-dbsubnetgroup-syntax)